And by Oz, I don’t mean Australia.

 - “Even an editor needs an editor,” is one of my favorite lessons from Kathryn Aragon, of Kathryn Aragon Media.
 Having a second look (by an editor) gives you a boost of courage.

 - “You are a writer,” as Jeff Goins says.
-I know I repeated that one to myself, over in my head after reading Jeff because courage is to proclaim who you know you are and who you want to be.
+I know I repeated that one to myself, over in my head after reading Jeff because “courage is to proclaim who you know you are and who you want to be.”
 Sometimes the biggest goofball—the one you mainly have to convince—is yourself.
 The right mindset is everything in writing.
-It takes courage to take a stance and action to make it real, and that’s up to you.
+It takes courage to take a stance and determination to act to make it real, and that’s up to you.

 Take Action To Help You Roar

-You have to forget about yourself and your insecurities and simply take action.
-Like the Cowardly Lion does when he in sticks up for Dorothy, showing a lot of courage, even if accidentally.
+Forget about yourself and your insecurities and simply take action.
+Like the Cowardly Lion does when he jumps in and sticks up for Dorothy, showing a lot of courage, even if accidentally.

 I guess what I’m saying is that action is motion, and when you’re busy working on your writing skills and doing it, you forget to be afraid.